UPPMAX/programming_formalisms/docs/reflections/2025_autumn/20251030_total_course.md

 ### 1. [Deploy your code](https://uppmax.github.io/programming_formalisms/deployment/deploy/)

+- Add some illustrations
-Add some illustrations, add more learning outcomes and explain deeper what you will learn
+- Add more learning outcomes
+- Explain deeper what you will learn
+- Consider adding more difficult problems for the quicker learners

 ### 2. [Improve runtime speed](https://uppmax.github.io/programming_formalisms/optimisation/improve_runtime_speed/)

+- Add some illustrations
+- Add a summary
-Add some illustrations, add a summary, explain deeper in the outcomes.
+- Explain deeper in the outcomes
+- Consider adding more difficult problems for the quicker learners

 ### 3. [Object Oriented development](https://uppmax.github.io/programming_formalisms/design_develop/OO_development/)

+- Add summary
-Add summary, explain further in the outcomes
+- Explain further in the outcomes
+- Consider adding more difficult problems for the quicker learners

 ## Course feedback